MyBell Bill cover

 • Decrease inbound support volume from 120k calls/month related to billing questions

-• Improve mobile billing accessibility and interactivity for all users
+• Improve mobile billing accessibility for all users

 Learning from interactive billing experiences